Interactive Legal Guide

 Sweepstakes casinos operate under a dual-currency model (Gold Coins for entertainment, Sweeps Coins for redeemable prizes) that separates them from traditional gambling.
 While most states recognize this distinction, some classify sweepstakes gaming under existing gambling prohibitions or have enacted new legislation targeting the industry.

 States like Nevada protect traditional casino industries, while others like California and Connecticut have responded to regulatory concerns by passing explicit bans.
-This patchwork creates the varied landscape shown on the map.
+This patchwork creates the varied state-by-state picture shown on the map.

 We update this map as new legislation is signed or enforcement actions are announced.
-Sweepstakes casino regulation is an evolving landscape — bookmark this page to stay current on state-by-state availability.
+Sweepstakes casino regulation keeps changing, so bookmark this page to stay current on state-by-state availability.

-As of 2026, sweepstakes casinos are explicitly banned in Washington, Michigan, Montana, Connecticut, New Jersey, California, Delaware, and Nevada.
+As of 2026, sweepstakes casinos are explicitly banned in California, Connecticut, Delaware, Michigan, Montana, Nevada, New Jersey, New York, and Washington (9 states total).
 These states have passed legislation or issued enforcement actions making sweepstakes casino operations illegal.

 Restricted states allow sweepstakes casinos with limitations.
 For example, Idaho only permits Gold Coin play (no cash prize redemption), while Florida and New York impose prize caps.
 Players in restricted states should check specific platform availability.